 seek out and forge deep connections to enhance your life and work

 I strive to build trust and form deep connections with my clients as well, in order to make our work together productive and positively life-changing.

 Feel free, get energized, and open your eyes and heart to a world where you can make a valuable contribution and can feel fulfilled.
 You have a lot to give.
 You have a lot yet to experience.
 I'm here to help you tap into that and allow yourself to shine.

 I have always loved the arts--drawing, painting, writing, listening to music, going to concerts, dancing, singing, watching movies/television, attending craft fairs, going to art galleries, participating in the drama club in high school, and attending community theater productions.
 From the time I was about nine years old, I've utilized the arts to reduce stress and better cope and thrive with chronic health issues stemming from spina bifida (L5-S1), a neuromuscular birth defect.
 I've struggled with mobility issues, people's limiting beliefs about my abilities, my own limiting beliefs, juggling medication schedules, dozens of surgeries, low self-esteem, lack of confidence, feeling like I didn't belong, physical and percieved barriers, making deep connections/friendships, finding a meaningful career path, and more.
-And, along with the support of my family and my dearest friends, the arts have helped me overcome those struggles.
+And, along with the support of my family, dearest friends and fellow coaches, the arts have helped me overcome those struggles.

 My career search has taken me from human services to secretarial work, to writing, and dreams of other careers such as acting, set design, singing, psychology, radiology, counseling, play therapy, and more.